nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

 Nginx: caching ownCloud gallery thumbnails with fastcgi_cache_purge
 *******************************************************************

-One of the optimisations for ownCloud when using Nginx as webserver is to combine FastCGI caching with "Cache Purge", a `3rdparty Nginx module
+One of the optimisations for ownCloud when using Nginx as the webserver is to combine FastCGI caching with "Cache Purge", a `3rdparty Nginx module
 <http://wiki.nginx.org/3rdPartyModules>`_  that adds the ability to purge
 content from `FastCGI`, `proxy`, `SCGI` and `uWSGI` caches.
-This mechanism speeds up thumbnail presentation as it shifts requests to Nginx and minimizes php invocations which else would take place for every thumbnail presented every time.
+This mechanism speeds up thumbnail presentation as it shifts requests to Nginx and minimizes php invocations which otherwise would take place for every thumbnail presented every time.

 The following procedure is based on an Ubuntu 14.04 system.
 You may need to